MadeleenRoestorff/mygas/README.md

 [![license](https://img.shields.io/badge/License-MIT-F0047F.svg)](LICENSE)
 [![GitHub Workflow Status (with branch)](https://img.shields.io/github/actions/workflow/status/MadeleenRoestorff/mygas/validate-test-script.yml)](https://github.com/MadeleenRoestorff/mygas/actions)

-This repository contains the server-side code for My Utilities, a simple web app that helps you keep track of your utilities.
+This repository contains the server-side code for My Utilities, a web application that helps you keep track of your utilities.
 The frontend code is located in a separate repository.
 The backend is built with ExpressJS and written in TypeScript, and uses the Sequelize ORM to map to a SQLite database.
 ExpressJS is used for creating the API endpoints.
-Jest is used for testing, and ESLint and Prettier are used for formatting.
+Jest is used for testing, and ESLint and Prettier are used for formatting and consistency.

 ## Installation